THEXN/TShock/Commands-&-Permissions.md

 * /debugreg - Lists known regions (Will scroll if you have many!)

 ###Permissions Required: logs###
+_Note: By default, groups with this permission will automatically see all server console messages (slash "/" commands)._

 * /displaylogs - Turns on and off Server Console messages.

 ###Permissions Required: whisper###
-_Note: groups with the "logs" permission will be able to see all commands being used, and thus will see whispers._
+_Note: groups with the "logs" permission (above) will be able to see all /commands being used, and thus will see whispers._

-* /whisper [player] [message] - Sends a private whisper to another player
-* /w [player] [message] - Sends a private whisper to another player
-* /tell [player] [message] - Sends a private whisper to another player
+* /whisper, /w, /tell [player] [message] - Sends a private whisper to another player
-* /reply [message] - Whisper replies to the last person to send you a whisper.
-* /r [message] - Whisper replies to the last person to send you a whisper.
+* /reply, /r [message] - Whisper replies to the last person to send you a whisper.

 ###Permissions Requred: annoy###